LazyJazz/grassland/README.md

 This works with both Intel and Apple Silicon.

 1. Download Vulkan SDK Installer image for macOS from [Vulkan SDK Download page](https://vulkan.lunarg.com/sdk/home).
-2. Run the installer (It may require Rosetta 2 on Apple Silicon devices, however, the generated library will be on native Apple Silicon architecture).
+2. Run the installer, and follow the guide (It may require Rosetta 2 on Apple Silicon devices, however, the generated library will be on native Apple Silicon architecture).
 3. Reboot your system.